Eppo-exp/eppo-docs/docs/contextual-bandits/actions_contexts.md

 #### Subject attributes

 Subject attributes capture information about the subject that is relevant to the actions.
-Generic attributes such as age (bucket), gender, device information can be helpful, but the most salient attributes are problem specific.
+Generic attributes such as age (bucket), gender, and device information can be helpful, but the most salient attributes are product specific.

 #### Action attributes